-Even with the bleak economic outlook for 2012, especially in Europe, Robert Bosch (the largest car parts supplier in the world) remains confident it will grow worldwide this year.
+Even with the bleak economic outlook for 2012, especially in Europe, Robert Bosch -- the largest car parts supplier in the world -- remains confident it will grow worldwide this year.
 Bosch Chairman Franz Fehrenbach released a statement last Tuesday that stated that the industry will stagnate or enter a recession depending on how rigorously and quickly the reforms in the euro zone are carried out.

 Bosch had its first annual loss in decades in 2009 as new-car sales plunged due to the world credit crisis.
 However, the company has since made a comeback due to the growth in North America and Asia.
 Bosch is set to release full-year earnings on April 26, which is when Fehrenbach will offer a more detailed earnings outlook for 2012.

-Last Tuesday, Bosch revealed plans to purchase U.S.-based SPX Corp.'s diagnostic and service tools division for 883 million euros ($1.15 billion) in a move to increase its presence in the sector, particularly in North America and Asia.
+Last Tuesday, Bosch revealed plans to purchase U.S.-based SPX Corp.'s diagnostic and service tools division for EUR883 million ($1.15 billion) in a move to increase its presence in the sector, particularly in North America and Asia.
 If approved, this deal would be the largest ever for Bosch's automotive aftermarket division.

 If regulators approve the purchase in the usual time frame, the deal may close in the first half of 2012.
 Robert Hanser, president of the Bosch's Automotive Aftermarket division, said that getting SPX Service Solutions would help in make Bosch “one of the leading providers of diagnostic solutions.”

 Hanser remarked that the acquisition would allow Bosch to further expand its market presence in the diagnostics business, especially in North America.
 SPX, which is based in Charlotte, N.C., said the sale will allow it to focus on other aspects of the business such as beverage and food processing as well as power transformers for utilities.